axel18bsm/Partonia/README.md

 # Partonia
 game with pawns and board.
 Currently, now IA is quiet good.
-If you see bug, don't be afraid =go to issues !
+If you see bug, don't be afraid =go to issues ! the game is nearly finished, annotation, saved and load games are done. the current part must remove some bugs but you can play with them. !

 the main menu :